 You probably are not getting all the vitamins and nutrition you need through your regular meals.
-Vitamins help your body get the recommended doses it needs to stay active.
+Vitamins help your body get the recommended dose it needs to stay active.
 If you are over the age of 50, you need to take 400 micrograms of folic acid and 1.7 mg. of vitamin B6.
 Taking these vitamins helps reduce blood levels of the amino acid called homocysteine, which is recognized as a risk factor for both heart disease and strokes.

 If you haven't already, you will begin to notice changes in your body and the way you react to different foods.
 Reasons include:

-As your metabolism changes you begin to burn fewer calories.
+As your metabolism changes, you begin to burn fewer calories.
 In older folks, the body seems to sense a decreased need for calories, which affects your metabolism.

 Losing Interest in Food